mrKJames/pre_work/readme.md

 ## Part Three: Hello World
 On the first day of class, you will be asked to run your hello_world program as your introduction to the class.
 Hello world is a programming tradition when learning a new language.
 For your hello world, you will print out a few strings from your bio.

 A string is a form of datatype in programming, which is composed of a sequence of characters.
+Think ""

 #### How-to
 In unit_0/programming create a file called hello_world.
 If you want to use ruby add .rb to the end of the file, and if you want to use python use .py at the end of the file.
 The extension lets the computer know what language to expect.

 Example:

-ruby: unit_0/programming/hello_world.rb
+ruby: file path => unit_0/programming/hello_world.rb
 ```ruby
 puts "Hello, I'm Mr. James and I'm from Chicago and loves dogs"
 puts "Machine learning is my hobby, and I one day want to live on Mars"
 ```

-python: unit_0/programming/hello_world.py
+python: file path => unit_0/programming/hello_world.py
 ```python3
 print("Hello, I'm Mr. James and I'm from Chicago and loves dogs")
 print("Machine learning is my hobby, and I one day want to live on Mars")